FE-BE-Microdegrees/Subjects/Programming-Basics/Topics/Debugging/README.md

 ## What is Debugging?

+If we want to know how something works in real life, we can observe the process, sometimes we can intercept the process and see what happens.
+For example when we are cooking, we can measure some *parameters* like taste, temperature and time.
+Based on the result of the measurement, we can decide what to do next - add some salt or other spices, change the temperature or modify the cooking time.

+In programming, sometimes we don't understand why our program doesn't work as expected.
+We can use the same approach as in real life - we can observe the process and see what happens.
+This process is called **debugging**.

 Debugging is the process of finding and fixing bugs in a program.
 A bug is an error in a program that causes it to behave in an unexpected way.
 Debugging is an important skill for programmers because it allows them to find and fix bugs in their programs.

 ## Debugging Tools